 1. Prevent Breaches with an ‘Always On’ Testing Mentality

 There’s no doubt about it: attack surfaces grow and evolve around the clock.
-With network configurations, new tools and applications, and third-party integrations coming online constantly, an atmosphere is being created that opens the possibility of unidentified security gaps.
-This white paper points to the fact that cyber-attacks can affect your business and are, unfortunately, almost as prevalent as natural disasters and extreme weather events.
+With network configurations, new tools and applications, and third-party integrations coming online constantly, an atmosphere is created that opens the possibility of unidentified security gaps.
+This white paper points to the fact that cyber-attacks can affect your business and are almost as prevalent as natural disasters and extreme weather events.
 And we know from our own NetSPI research that nearly 70 percent of CISO security leaders are concerned about network vulnerabilities after implementing new security tools.

-2. Automation is a Tool; Human Logic is Critical
+2. Automation Is a Tool; Human Logic Is Critical

-3. Reporting Doesn’t Have to be Mundane
+3. Penetration Testing Reports Don’t Have to Be Mundane

 - Actionable, consumable discovery results to automatically correlate and normalize all of the data collected from multiple open source and proprietary tools.